lastrat/Darling_Airline/README.md

 # Darling Airlines
-Welcome to the Darling Airline Flight Management System!
+Welcome to Darling Airline Flight Management System!
 This system is designed to streamline and manage all aspects of flight operations for Darling Airline, providing an efficient and user-friendly interface for both airline staff and passengers.

 ## Overview
 The Darling Airline Flight Management System is a web application designed to streamline the management of flight operations and reservations.
 It provides functionalities for both passengers and airline staff, ensuring efficient handling of flight schedules, bookings, and customer information.

 ## System Requirements
 * Operating System: Windows 10 or later, macOS 10.12 or later, Linux